COSC481W-2021Winter/Sprint-Grading/Film Club/Sprint 1-3.1-3.7.md

 **Andrew Adamkowski**

 Show more information about movie on movie page
-- [ ] Add the extra information to the about movie section
+- [x] Add the extra information to the about movie section

 **Nathaniel Fishel**

 Show more information about movie on movie page
-- [ ] Review the api to see what relevant information can be added
+- [x] Review the api to see what relevant information can be added

 **David Erickson**

 Show more information about movie on movie page
-- [ ] Show friends that have watched the same movie
+- [x] Show friends that have watched the same movie (maintenance: add some friends in the database for testing.)